22038809-QICHYE/Mobile-Team-care-Deprescribing-Application-with-Gen-AI-ChatBot/README.md

 # Mobile-Team-care-Deprescribing-Application-with-Gen-AI-ChatBot
 For Integration and Deployment

-> You can understand the components of this project better on [YouTube playlist](https://www.youtube.com/watch?v=T-D1OfcDW1M&list=PLEJnINKHyZIBZZxkSNafHQMDdg5Lf3O3W&pp=gAQB).
+> You can understand the components of this project better at [YouTube playlist](https://www.youtube.com/watch?v=T-D1OfcDW1M&list=PLEJnINKHyZIBZZxkSNafHQMDdg5Lf3O3W&pp=gAQB).

 # Introduction
 ------------
-The TDA Chat App is a Python application that allows you to chat with multiple PDF documents.
-You can ask questions about the PDFs using natural language, and the application will provide relevant responses based on the content of the documents.
-This app utilizes a language model to generate accurate answers to your queries.
-Please note that the app will only respond to questions related to the loaded PDFs.
+The TDA chatbot is a robust AI-powered information retrieval and conversational platform designed to enable users to access relevant documents and receive intelligent responses efficiently.
+By combining Natural Language Understanding (NLU), advanced embedding models, and retrieval-augmented generation (RAG), the system streamlines document ingestion, retrieval, and conversational response generation.
+With its modular architecture, the platform supports document management via an Admin UI, high-accuracy retrieval through ChromaDB, and dynamic response generation using large language models like OpenAI and Gemini.

 # How It Works
 ------------